tq-systems/meta-tq/meta-tq/doc/README.TQMa8x.md

   * runtime suspend disabled for USB Hub TUSB8041
 * DT file for rpmsg is too big and needs `fdt_high` to be set to `0xffffffffffffffff`
 * `linux-imx-tq_5.15`: SATA is broken due to link issues
-* 1080p Video playback on LVDS is broken

 ## Artifacts